project-illium/illium-documentation/docs/node/multisig.md

 6. **List utxos**

-    Get the commitment of the multisig utxo
+    Get the commitment of the multisig utxo.

     ```
     $ ilxcli getutxos